yusrah247/Dufuna18/README.md

 - Fork this repository.

-- In your fork, in the `submissions` directory, create a new directory whose name is `YOUR GITHUB USERNAME`.
+- In your fork, in the `submissions` directory, create a new folder whose name is `YOUR FULL NAME`.

+- In the folder named after you, create another folder named the topic for which you want to make a submission Example: `versioncontent`

 - In this directory, create a new file with the solution of each task.
 Example: `versioncontrol.txt`